Azure/application-gateway-kubernetes-ingress/README.md

 ### Setup

-- [**Greenfield Deployment**](docs/setup/install-new.md): Instructions to install AGIC from scratch.
+- [**Greenfield Deployment**](docs/setup/install-new.md): Install AGIC on blank-slate infrastructure.
 These will walk you through deploying a new AKS cluster, new Application Gateway, and installing AGIC.
-- [**Brownfield Deployment**](docs/setup/install-existing.md): Instructions to install AGIC in an existing AKS and Application Gateway.
+- [**Brownfield Deployment**](docs/setup/install-existing.md): Install AGIC on an existing AKS and Application Gateway.

 ### Usage